 We recommend renting E-Bikes to explore the park.
 We did not realize you could bike freely around the park and were extremely envious when we saw other travelers doing so.

 You can enter the park and hit the trails well before sunrise when you are biking.
 You also get to skip the shuttle lines, avoid squeezing onto the bus, and stop and go as you please throughout the park.

 I recommend starting your bike ride about one hour before sunrise.
 Yes, your first 30 minutes or so will be spent biking in the dark.
 However, if you start before sunrise you can arrive at the Angels Landing Trailhead before the shuttle begins dropping off hikers.

-You will be among the first on the trail and have your choice of seat at the summit to watch the sun rise over Zion National Park.
+You will be among the first on the trail and have your choice of view at the summit to watch the sunrise over Zion National Park.